Built by Metorial, the integration platform for agentic AI.

 list_comments

-List all comments for a specific Linear issue.
+Retrieve all comments associated with a specific issue.

 Parameters: